cedeber/oxido/simple_wasm_wasi/README.md

 ## Javascript

 The browsers have all the needed tools.
+But supports only intergers and floats.
+For more glue, you need to use wasm_bindgen.

 ## Python